Creep (2004 film)

-Creep is a 2004 horror film written and directed by British filmmaker Christopher Smith.
+Creep is a 2004 slasher film written and directed by British filmmaker Christopher Smith.
 The film follows a woman locked in the London Underground overnight.
 She later finds herself being stalked by a hideously deformed killer living in the sewers below.
 The film was first shown at the Frankfurt Fantasy Film festival in Germany on 10 August 2004.

 Plot

 Arthur and George are London sewage workers who discover a tunnel in one of the walls.
 Arthur starts exploring the tunnel alone, while newbie George stays behind.
 After a while, George enters and discovers Arthur, injured and in shock.
 A similarly injured woman jumps out, crying for help, only to be pulled back into the darkness.

 A young German woman, Kate, decides to join her friend at a party and heads to Charing Cross Underground station but falls asleep on the platform while waiting for the train.
 When she awakens, she is alone, and the entire station has been locked up for the night.
 An empty train arrives, and she boards it; it abruptly stops and the lights go dark.
 She meets Guy, a coworker who follows her and whose awkward advances she repeatedly rejects.
 Guy attempts to rape her, only to be stopped by an unseen aggressor who drags him out of the train.
 Guy briefly reemerges, covered in blood, warning Kate to run.

 Kate flees and runs into a homeless couple living in a storeroom, Jimmy and Mandy, and their dog Ray.
 Jimmy reluctantly agrees to help her by taking her to the night guard after she pays him.
 They find Guy, horribly maimed but still alive.
 Mandy, left alone, is attacked and kidnapped, triggering Jimmy's sorrow-fueled escape into a heroin-induced stupor.
 Kate manages to communicate with the security guard via intercom, but the guard is killed before he can call for help, while Guy dies of his injuries.
 Kate and Jimmy decide to walk through the tunnel to the next station.
 A train stops near them; Jimmy decides to face the killer to avenge Mandy, but he is slaughtered as well.